 Han’s cold-weather jacket on Hoth is actually dark brown, but it appears blue in the movie.
-This was due to the lighting conditions in icy Norway during filming, and a phenomenon in human vision known as color constancy.
+This was due to the lighting conditions in icy Norway during filming, and a phenomenon in human vision known as colour constancy.

 The brown minifigure jacket represents Han Solo’s real costume, while the blue minifigure jacket represents the way Han’s costume looks on screen.

 When digging through Star Wars reference material with Lucasfilm, the LEGO Star Wars team discovered that the original reference image used to create the AT-AT pilot minifigure was overexposed.
-The character’s armor and helmet looked white when they were, in fact, grey.
+The character’s armour and helmet looked white when they were, in fact, grey.